Abigail/AdventOfCode2020/Day_08/challenge.md

 it, but first you need to be able to run the code in isolation.

 The boot code is represented as a text file with one instruction per line of text.
-Each instruction consists of an operation (acc, `jmp`, or `nop`) and an argument (a signed number like `+4` or `-20`).
+Each instruction consists of an operation (`acc`, `jmp`, or `nop`) and an argument (a signed number like `+4` or `-20`).

 * `acc` increases or decreases a single global value called the